The core of generating messages and text.

 and transformers

-generators for loading and running local models.
+generators for loading and running models directly in the same Python process.
 In general vLLM is more consistent with Rigging’s preferred API, but the dependency requirements are heavier.

 Where needed, you can wrap an existing model into a rigging generator by using the VLLMGenerator.from_obj()